johnkommas/SFF/README.md

 ## Project Description

 This project is implemented using FastAPI.
 It provides a range of functions from handling message events, submissions, to managing action clicks and more.
-Alongside these functionalities, it also includes the root endpoint which returns a sample "Hello, World!" response.
 This project will automatically detect the local IP address of the host machine and start the server on this IP.

 ## Main Features